 Singapore brings to mind images of grandeur — the unmistakable profile of the towering Marina Bay Sands Hotel, the luminescent stalks of Supertree Grove, the curved roof of the Esplanade Concert Hall.
 But beneath that opulent exterior lies a city bustling with energy and a vibrant mix of cultures.
-During our recent trip with United Airlines, we traveled along the new route from San Francisco to Singapore and visited some of the Lion City’s most popular attractions.
+During a recent trip, we traveled along the new route from San Francisco to Singapore and visited some of the Lion City’s most popular attractions.
 If you have the opportunity to visit, check out some of our favorite spots in this melting-pot metropolis.

 Relax and soak up the view

 Few cities interweave modernity and greenery quite like Singapore.
 Just look at the brilliant Gardens by the Bay, a 250-acre nature park featuring intricately designed, flora-infused structures such as the Cloud Mountain and the Flower Dome.
 When the giant sprouts of the Supertree Grove light up come nightfall, you’ll feel overwhelmed by the natural enchantment that pulses through this marvel of a city.